-a mother has been ordered by the court to pay her former husband $12,969 in child support
+a mother has been ordered to pay back child support

 A mother has been ordered by the Federal Circuit Court to pay her former husband $12,969 in child support after DNA tests confirmed he was not the father of her 14-year-old son.